Cybersecurity

 Prepare for Immediate Employment

-Growth is driven by increasing cyber threats and a need for enhanced security measures to protect sensitive information and systems.
-Additionally, the rise of remote work and cloud computing has increased the need for cybersecurity professionals who can safeguard remote access and virtual environments.
-The demand for security professionals will remain high in the coming years.
+Growth is fueled by the rise of remote work, cloud computing, and the need for stronger security measures to safeguard sensitive data and digital environments.
+The demand for security professionals is expected to remain high in the coming years.
 Refer to Career Coach for more information regarding related occupations and compensation.

 Plan of Study and Course Descriptions